 What does Interpretation of Statute mean?

 It may so happen that these Acts or laws made by the parliament are ambiguous in nature or it may miss out on something, it could even be confusing.

-A lot of time same things are percieved by different people in different ways, that is unavoidable and in human nature.
+A lot of time same things are perceived by different people in different ways, which is unavoidable and in human nature.

-Situations may arise when these laws needs to applied and to remove these semantic difficulties the courts shall have to apply the general principles of interpretation to come to a conclusion.
+Situations may arise when these laws need to be applied and to remove these semantic difficulties the courts shall have to apply the general principles of interpretation to come to a conclusion.